Home

 Frederic Dorr Steele drawing on dust jacket of So Painful a Scandal

 So Painful a Scandal is edited, with an introduction, by John Bergquist.
 It includes a facsimile of "The Three Students" manuscript, a transcription with extensive annotation, and related essays.
-The facsimile images are reduced to 7.5 x 4.5 inches and show the rectos of the manuscript's 21 text pages, its autograph title page, the front and rear paste-downs, and the front and rear covers of the bound manuscript.
+The facsimile images are reduced to 7.5 x 4.5 inches and show the rectos of the manuscript's 21 text pages, its autograph title page, the front and rear paste-downs, and the front and rear covers of the binding.

 The striking color illustration for the dust jacket is by Frederic Dorr Steele and is an unused cover design for the first appearance of "The Three Students" in Collier's Weekly in 1904.
 This previously unpublished drawing is part of The Arthur Conan Doyle Collection, Lancelyn Green Bequest in Portsmouth, England.